Photographer Jerry White posing with one of his models (Aug.1974).

 The December 1962 issue of Adam magazine which featured an article on Joann entitled "Lady Lenser".
 Cover of Donna Jordan photographed by Joseph Tauber.

 Joann was a former glamour model turned photographer who resided and worked in the then small town of Largo, Florida (it had a population of around 5000 in 1960).
 It was in 1958 when she switched from being a pin-up model to working on the other side of the camera and she appeared to have gained almost immediate success since her photos began appearing inside the magazines Spree and Flame and on the cover of Caper magazine in 1959.
-A few more cover shots would follow: Spree Volume 1 Number 21 in 1960 and the December 1961 issue of Bachelor magazine.
+A few more cover shots would follow: Spree Volume 1 Number 21 in 1960, the December 1961 issue of Bachelor magazine and the February 1962 issue of Tab

 The November 1959 issue of Caper magazine with a cover photo of a model that was shot by Joann.